Durgaprasad-Developer/Drone-R3f/README.md

 # Drone Simulator

-A project to smulate the parts and functionalities of drone using React Three Fiber.
+A project to simulate the parts and functionalities of drone using React Three Fiber.

 # React + Vite